Is Netherlands vs Argentina on TV? Kick-off time, channel and where to watch World Cup fixture tonight - NewsBreak

 In the UK, you can watch the game live on BBC One with coverage beginning at 18:15 GMT.

-Netherlands XI : Noppert; Timber, Van Dijk, Ake; Dumfries, De Roon, De Jong, Blind; Klaasen; Gakpo, Depay
+Netherlands XI: Noppert; Timber, Van Dijk, Ake; Dumfries, De Roon, De Jong, Blind; Gakpo, Depay, Bergwijn

-Argentina XI : Martinez; Molina, Romero, Otamendi, Acuna; De Paul, Fernandez, Mac Allister; Di Maria, Messi, Alvarez
+Argentina XI : E Martinez; Molina, Otamendi, Li Martinez, Romero, Acuna; De Paul, Enzo, Mac Allister; Messi, Alvarez

 Match Odds